-WhatsApp hacking scams have become increasingly complex in recent years, ranging from malicious apps and AI-driven deepfakes to phishing links and SIM-swap attacks.
+WhatsApp hacking scams have evolved over the years from malicious apps and AI-generated deepfakes to phishing links and SIM-swap attacks.

 The Reasons Why Hackers Will Target WhatsApp the Most in 2025

-- Personal Data Hub: WhatsApp keeps track of contacts, conversations, images, and even financial information.
+- Personal Data Hub WhatsApp stores your contacts, chats, images and even financial details.

 2025’s Top WhatsApp Hacking Scams